CodeChron/fullstack-js-with-meteor-react-docs/list_items_link_to_note_details.md

 ## Update lists items to include a link

-For this, we will first import our router into the list component, and then update the list item text to be a link.
+For this, we will first import our router into the list component, then add list items that link as an optional feature of the list.

 ``` /imports/components/lists/list.jsx ```